 Embed a Knowledge Management Strategy

-As you grow, it’s inevitable that you will need to take on new staff.
-However, training them to a level that you’re happy with can take time that you and your current employees just don’t have.
-On the flipside, if you don’t train them adequately, you risk having staff representing your startup who are doing more harm than good.
-Meanwhile, good employees might be more inclined to leave if they don’t feel comfortable in their role.
+As you grow, it's inevitable that you will need to take on new staff as marketing automation alone won't serve you.
+However, training them to a level that you're happy with can take time that you and your current employees just don't have.
+On the flip side, if you don't train them adequately, you risk having staff representing your startup who are doing more harm than good, which will likely not let your business succeed as much as it could.
+Meanwhile, good employees might be more inclined to leave if they don't feel comfortable in their role.

 By embedding a knowledge management strategy, however, you can cut the time it takes to adequately train employees; increasing productivity and helping keep valued workers happy.